PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 * **Downtime:** If a validator misses more than 95% of the last 20000 blocks (\~27.7hours), they will get slashed by 0.1%.
 Validators may `unjail` their validators after a 600s (10minute) window.

 {% hint style="info" %}
-The portion of FX that is subjected to slashing conditions is the total delegated FX.
+The portion of PUNDIAI that is subjected to slashing conditions is the total delegated PUNDIAI.
 The rewards earned will not be subjected to slashing conditions.

 If a validator is jailed, the same rules apply to redelegation and unbonding.
 For unbonding, you still have to wait 21 days.
 While for redelegation, you may do so and the [following rules](validator-faq.md#redelegation) will apply.
 {% endhint %}

-### Do validators need to self-delegate FX?
+### Do validators need to self-delegate PUNDIAI?

 Yes, they do need to self-delegate at least `100FX`.
-Even though there is no obligation for validators to self-delegate more than `100FX`, delegators should want their validator to have more self-delegated FX in their staking pool.
+Even though there is no obligation for validators to self-delegate more than `100FX`, delegators should want their validator to have more self-delegated PUNDIAI in their staking pool.
 In other words, validators should have skin in the game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated FX.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated PUNDIAI.
 If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?